bitcoin-sv/bdk/documentation/docs/index.md

 ## Getting started

-Bscrypt provides a facilities to work with Bitcoin SV scripts with different languages.
+Script engine SDK provides a facilities to work with Bitcoin SV scripts with different languages.
 It has the core part building all fundamental script's functionalities as a C++ library and different modules imlementing extras features.
 Those modules can be language binding (Java, Python) allowing developers from these programming background to develop scripts.
 Users are able to extend the functionalities by implementing their own modules.

 - [Directories Structure](directories.md)
 - [Development build](build.md)